LEUNGUU/pyCodis-ha/README.md

 ```
 ## Finally, Can I repost it?

 Feel free to play with codes, fork it or send pull request, but, nope, you can not repost it, just direct them to here.
-Also, the use of the script is at your on risk and your own responsibility, and has nothing to do with me.:)
+Also, the use of the script is at your on risk and your own responsibility, and has nothing to do with me. :)